AlacrisIO/alacrity/README.md

 desirable properties, like computability.
 This also facilitates specially compiling protocols for particular blockchain platforms with expressive message constraints.

-XXX Yes, but then, there is also a concept of context-dependent validity, XXX that is not captured by the internal structure of the message alone, XXX but also by the current State, i.e. you can't withdraw more than you XXX have in your account.
+XXX Yes, but then, there is also a concept of context-dependent
+    validity, that is not captured by the internal structure of the message alone, but also by the current State, i.e. you can't withdraw more than you have in your account.
 Maybe we need two separate words for that.
-XXX I propose well-formed vs valid, a common distinction in logic.
-XXX Or do we want to reserve well-formed for an element merely being of the correct type, XXX with some different name for some additional intermediate state-less predicate?
+I propose well-formed vs valid, a common distinction in logic.
+Or do we want to reserve well-formed for an element merely being of the correct type, with some different name for some additional intermediate state-less predicate?

+YYY I agree that this is a problem with the representation.
+As
+    written, the `valid` predicate is state-independent and corresponds to well-formed-ness.
+The problem with validity is that it depends on some way to describe the public perspective on the message.
+My plan is to represent invalid messages as idempotent messages where `observe s invalid = s`.

 Our representation of the interpretation is similarly subtle.
 It is plausible to use a representation such as `interp : Chain ->